Health Benefits of Tomatoes

 Tomatoes are mostly water, they contain only 18 kcal per 100g of edible portion.
 With 1g of dietary fibers, they are low calorie, high volume food, highly recommended for weight management.
-Also, vitamins A, C and K, plus other vitamins and minerals help maintain overall health.
+Also, vitamins A, C, and K, plus other vitamins and minerals help maintain overall health.

-Note that double blind studies of tomato's influence on human health are really hard to carry out, especially for groups including individuals having various cancers and other similar health issues.
+Note that double-blind studies of tomato's influence on human health are really hard to carry out, especially for groups including individuals having various cancers and other similar health issues.

-Tomatoes contain all four major carotenoids: alpha-carotene and beta-carotene, lutein, and lycopene (lycopene has highest antioxidant activity of all the carotenoids).
+Tomatoes contain all four major carotenoids: alpha-carotene and beta-carotene, lutein, and lycopene (lycopene has the highest antioxidant activity of all the carotenoids).
 These carotenoids may have individual benefits, but also have synergy (act stronger) as a group.
 The best way to get lycopene (mostly in the skin of tomatoes - giving them their red appearance) is through cooked tomatoes.
 Tomatoes should be cooked with a little bit of healthy oil (for example - cold pressed virgin olive oil) - such lycopene is easily absorbed and carried into the bloodstream.

 Antioxidants and carotenoids protect our cells from destructive free radicals - molecules that can harm cells and damage DNA.

-Tomatoes contain no cholesterol (LDL cholesterol is 'bad' cholesterol and HDL cholesterol is 'good' one) and, unfortunately tomatoes contain no vitamin D - vitamin D can be found almost exclusively in sea food (fish).
+Tomatoes contain no cholesterol (LDL cholesterol is 'bad' cholesterol and HDL cholesterol is 'good' one) and, unfortunately, tomatoes contain no vitamin D - vitamin D can be found almost exclusively in seafood (fish).